Try our AWARD WINNING rubs & sauces now!

 • Reserve the cooking liquid.
 You’ll use the oil on top to crisp the meat and the juices underneath to keep it moist and flavorful.

-Shredded smoked pork in a cast iron skillet.
+Shredded pork in skillet.

-More Smoked Pork Recipes
+More Tasty Pork Recipes

 Oh baby, I love me some smoked pork.
 If you find yourself looking for some tasty smoked pork to make this week, look no further than these other popular recipes from Hey Grill Hey: